Ed Elf: Can you have such a thing as a ‘new tradition’? Those two words don’t seem to go together at all.

 7 – British Bake Off Day

 Deriving inspiration from inside the tent of “The Great British Bake Off”, challenge family or friends to a cook-off.
-Choose a festive dish and gather with your ‘rivals’ to prepare it – in your kitchen or theirs.
+Choose a festive dish and meet up online with your ‘rivals’ to prepare it – in your respective kitchens.
 All dig in afterwards for the big taste test.
-Winning adult dish wins a bottle of bubbly – a selection box for the young champ.

 9 – Create a Magical Movie Night